SOMAS2020/SOMAS2020/docs/SETUP.md

 - [Go 1.15.x](https://golang.org/dl/) (1.15.5 preferred)
     - `go version` should produce `go version go1.15....`

+(Note that the reference system as in CI is `Ubuntu 20.04`.
+It is preferable to run this OS, but if not, that's fine.)

 ## Text Editor & Language Server

 - You're encouraged to use [VSCode](https://code.visualstudio.com/), with the [Go extension](https://code.visualstudio.com/docs/languages/go).